stevexyz/uLLM_Z80/README.md

 "helo ther"    →  [bucket 23: 32, bucket 87: 32, ...]  (similar - typo tolerant)
 ```

 This is semantically powerful for short inputs, but there's a limit: longer or order-dependent sentences blur together as concepts compete for the same buckets.
-"Open the door and turn on the lights" will likely be too close to distringuish from "turn on the door and open the lights."
+"Open the door and turn on the lights" will likely be too close to distinguish from "turn on the door and open the lights."

 ### Small Responses, Big Meaning